kedro-org/kedro/.github/ISSUE_TEMPLATE/feature-request.md

 Why is this change important to you?
 How would you use it?
 How can it benefit other users?

 ## Possible Implementation
-(Optional) Suggest an idea for implementing addition or change
+(Optional) Suggest an idea for implementing the addition or change.

 ## Possible Alternatives
 (Optional) Describe any alternative solutions or features you've considered.

 ## Checklist
-Include labels so that we can categorise your issue
+Include labels so that we can categorise your issue:

 - [ ] Add a "Component" label to the issue
 - [ ] Add a "Priority" label to the issue